 Right now living in Italy is very low on the retirement radar, but you will find many ex-pats to share a cappuccino or two while you learn a new language... although we found that many Italians speak very good English...I think it is just good manners to learn the local language if you retire overseas... the Italians will appreciate your attempt to become closer to their heritage.

 Tuscany comes to mind as one of the favorite places for Italian retirement... you are surrounded by vineyards, great cuisine, and a warm northern Italian culture that welcomes visitors.

 Like all European countries, Italy seems to be struggling in economic terms... but this can be a plus for a buyer of Italian real estate.

 One man's problem is another man's opportunity.

-Consider Rome retire in Italy, Trevi fountain If you need a big-city feel, Rome is hard to beat...we found that people to be very friendly and the Metro system makes it very easy to get around the eternal city.
+Consider Rome...
+Trevi fountain If you need a big-city feel, Rome is hard to beat...we found that people to be very friendly and the Metro system makes it very easy to get around the eternal city.

 When we left Rome, we walked to the central train station and caught an express train to Leonardo da Vinci airport... from the time we left our hotel to the terminal was less than one hour.

-Metro passes are inexpensive and highly recommended.Here's the lonely planet guide to Italy, a travel guide not to be confused with the owner's guide.
+Metro passes are inexpensive and highly recommended.Here's the lonely planet guide to Italy, a travel guide that is very good.

 If you are contemplating on moving to any foreign country is always prudent to rent before you purchase, it may save you from making a very expensive mistake.